Augusto, Michaela, and Lorenzo Odone: Background

 This severe form of adrenoleukodystrophy was first described by Ernst Siemerling and Hans Gerhard Creutzfeldt in 1923.
 Lorenzo was diagnosed in April 1984, using a new blood test that had been recently developed.
 At the time, people diagnosed with the disease were usually young boys between 5 and 10 years old, who would gradually become mute, deaf, blind and paralysed before dying, which typically happened within two years due to aspiration or neurological causes.

-Augusto and Michaela refused to accept this grim prognosis, and fought to find a treatment for their son's fatal disease, clashing time after time with doctors, specialists, and support groups, some of whom were skeptical that two average citizens could produce a cure.
+Augusto and Michaela refused to accept this prognosis as final, and fought to find a treatment for the disease, often conflicting with doctors, specialist and support groups.
 With the help of Hugo Moser, and through long hours of research and study, the Odones, who had had no previous medical background, came up with a treatment.
 This treatment involved the consumption of a specially prepared oil, which became known as "Lorenzo's oil".
 Patients with a related condition, adrenomyeloneuropathy, showed no clinical improvement after being treated with Lorenzo's oil.

 The Odones had an important role in developing Lorenzo's oil and in setting up The Myelin Project, which promotes and carries out research on ALD and other similar disorders.
 Michaela also insisted on continuing to treat her incapacitated son as a human being and not a "vegetable", helping him devise a means of communicating with her and others through the blinking of his eyes and the wiggling of his fingers.

 Cultural depictions

 The Odones' story was first depicted in the 1990 Italian television film Voglia di vivere, starring Tomas Milian and Dominique Sanda.
-It was later made into the 1992 film Lorenzo's Oil, in which Augusto was played by Nick Nolte and Michaela by Susan Sarandon, who through her involvement with the movie became the spokesperson of The Myelin Project.
+It was later made into the 1992 film Lorenzo's Oil, in which Augusto was played by Nick Nolte and Michaela by Susan Sarandon, who, through her involvement with the movie, became the spokesperson of The Myelin Project.

-The 1994 episode of The Critic entitled "Dr. Jay", in which the main character Jay Sherman works to discover a cure for his boss' terminal disease, was a parody of the story.
+The 1994 episode of The Critic entitled "Dr. Jay", in which the main character Jay Sherman works to discover a cure for his boss's terminal disease, was a parody of the story.

 A poem Michaela wrote about Lorenzo was set to music by Phil Collins.
 Titled "Lorenzo", the resulting song was featured on his 1996 album Dance into the Light.